uclahs-cds/Ligare/src/web/BL_Python/web/scaffolding/README.md

 #### Endpoints

-Templates under `optional/endpoints/` are rendered once for every API endpoint that should be scaffolded.
+Templates under `optional/{{application_name}}/endpoints/` are rendered once for every API endpoint that should be scaffolded.
 This is done with the `-e <endpoint>` switch, which can be specified multiple times.

 These templates are aware of the scaffold template type and must make distinctions between the Basic and OpenAPI template types.

 #### Modules

-Templates under `optional/modules/` are rendered for each module specified with the `-m <module>` switch.
+Templates under `optional/{{application_name}}/modules/` are rendered for each module specified with the `-m <module>` switch.

 Modules are unique in that a callback can be specified that is executed when an application is being created.
 There is no callback available for when an application is modified.
-The available callbacks are:
+These callbacks are defined in `__hook__.py` at the root of the module.

+There is currently only one such callback:

 ##### `on_create(config: dict[str, Any], log: Logger) -> None`

-This method can modify the configuration or do anything else necessary for the module and the other templates to render correctly.
+This method can modify the scaffold configuration or do anything else necessary for the module and the other templates to render correctly.

+For an example, take a look at `modules/database/__hook__.py`.
+This module prompts the user for a database connection string and adds the value to the scaffold configuration key `module.database`.
+This is then utilized in the templates `basic/config.toml.j2` and `openapi/config.toml.j2`.